 Following the selection of the equity securities, the Principal Money Manager will apply a binding Decarbonisation Overlay Strategy (as detailed further in the SFDR Annex at Schedule VIII to this Prospectus) to adjust the portfolio of the Eurozone Equity Fund so that it will always have no less than a 20% lower aggregate Carbon Footprint (as defined in the SFDR Annex) compared to the MSCI EMU Index (EUR) - Net Returns (the "MSCI EMU Index").
-Investors should be aware that the application of the Decarbonisation Overlay Strategy will not necessarily result in a 20% reduction in the aggregate Carbon Footprint of the Fund's portfolio as against the aggregate Carbon Footprint of the Fund's portfolio prior to the application of the Decarbonisation Overlay Strategy (for these purposes, the latter will be referred to as the "Investable Universe").
-The reason for this is that the 20% carbon reduction target is made in reference to the aggregate Carbon Footprint of the MSCI EMU Index and not the Fund's Investable Universe.
-The application of the Decarbonisation Overlays result in a reduction in the aggregate Carbon Footprint of the SUCI EMU Index and not the Fund's Investable Universe.
-The application of the Decarbonisation Overlays result in a reduction in the aggregate Carbon Footprint of the SUCI EMU Index and not the Fund's Investable Universe.
-The application of the Decarbonisation Overlays result in a reduction in the aggregate Carbon Footprint of the Fund's soft to investable Universe.
-Non-financial analysis will be undertaken on at least 90% of The Eurozone Equity Fund's assets.
+Investors should be aware that the application of the Decarbonisation Overlay Strategy will not necessarily result in a 20% reduction in the aggregate Carbon Footprint of The Eurozone Equity Fund's portfolio as against the aggregate Carbon Footprint of The Eurozone Equity Fund's portfolio prior to the application of the Decarbonisation Overlay Strategy (for these purposes, the latter will be referred to as the "Investable Universe").
+The reason for this is that the 20% carbon reduction target is made in reference to the aggregate Carbon Footprint of the MSCI EMU Index and not The Eurozone Equity Fund's Investable Universe.
+The application of the Decarbonisation Overlay Strategy will nevertheless always result in a reduction in the aggregate Carbon Footprint of The Eurozone Equity Fund's Investable Universe.
+Non-financial analysis will be undertaken on at least 90% of The Eurozone Equity

+Fund's assets.